What class of building is my facility?

 Pharmaceutical manufacturing facilities require very large allocations of services space for mechanical, thermal and electrical facilities (such as plant room, machinery room, lift motor room, boiler room, etc.) These areas that serve the building must have the same classification as the principal use of the building.

-Designing in accordance with all of the relevant codes and standards can be somewhat complex, and should be designed and certified by licensed practitioners so please get in touch if we can be of help.
+Designing in accordance with all of the relevant codes and standards can be somewhat complex, and should be designed and certified by licensed practitioners so please contact us if we can be of help.
+(See PharmOut’s services for Pharmaceutical Manufacturers for more detail.)